 Dr. Robert Barbato is a management professor at the Saunders College of Business.
 His primary research and teaching interests include organizational behavior, entrepreneurship, and business ethics.
 Professor Barbato has taught business administration courses all over the world, including in the Czech Republic, Dubai, England, Ethiopia, Hungary, Kosovo, Saudi Arabia, and South Korea.
 Since the MBA program may require enrolled students to travel internationally, Professor Barbato’s background experience with the business economy of several countries can benefit students greatly.

 Dr. Barbato’s research has been published in journals such as the Journal of Business Venturing, the Academy of Entrepreneurship Journal, and the Journal of Business and Entrepreneurship.
 Professor Barbato has received the Eisenhart Award for outstanding teaching and the Best Empirical Paper award.
 He completed his PhD at Michigan State University and a BA at Le Moyne College.

 Sarah Bonzo, PhD - Oswego State University

-Douglas M. Boyle, PhD - University of Scranton
+Douglas M. Boyle, PhD, MBA - University of Scranton

 Dr. Douglas M. Boyle is an accounting professor and is the accounting department director at the University of Scranton in Scranton, PA.
-His more than 25 years of experience in the areas of finance, business turnarounds, corporate governance, operations, and leadership lend to his expertise as a professor in the online MBA program.
-He holds several awards including the University of Scranton Provost’s Excellence in Research Award (2012) as well as awards from PriceWaterhouseCoopers, the Institute of Internal Auditors, and the Institute of Management Accountants.
+His more than 30 years of experience in the areas of finance, business turnarounds, corporate governance, operations, and leadership lend to his expertise as a professor in the online MBA program.
+He holds several awards including the University of Scranton Provost’s Excellence in the Scholarship of Teaching and Learning (2014) as well as awards from the Pennsylvania Institute of Certified Public Accountants and the Royal Embassy of Saudi Arabia.
 Courses he teaches include auditing, leadership, finance, strategy, and accounting.